 In the last part of this article, we explained how to use the MAX30102 Pulse Oximeter Sensor with the Arduino.
-In this article, we explain how to improve the readings to get stable readings from the sensor.
+You can read it here.
+In this article, we continue from the previous article and how to improve the readings to get stable readings from the sensor.

 How to get accurate readings from MAX30102?